-This pPlan amends the Parramatta City Centre Local Infrastructure Contributions Plan 2022-Amendment No. 1-(the Predecessor Plan) that came into effect on 14 October 202230 June 2023.
-This Amendment, No.2, Plan, known as Parramatta City Centre Local Infrastructure Contributions Plan 2022 Amendment No. 2 came into effect on on the date this plan commenced, being 30 June 2023_insert new date.
+This plan amends the Parramatta City Centre Local Infrastructure Contributions Plan 2022 - Amendment No. 1 (the Predecessor Plan) that came into effect on 30 June 2023.
+This Plan, known as Parramatta City Centre Local Infrastructure Contributions Plan 2022 Amendment No. 2 came into effect on insert new date.

-This pPlan does not affect any conditions of consent referring to the Predecessor Plan or any earlier Plans.
+This plan does not affect any conditions of consent referring to the Predecessor Plan or any earlier Plans.